-There are several winter activities in Lake Tahoe that are family-friendly, such as snow parks and ice skating.
+There are several Tahoe winter activities that are family-friendly, such as snow parks and ice skating.
 For visitors that love animals, cozy up with loved ones in a horse-drawn sleigh—just like in your favorite holiday songs.
 The search for beautiful views is easier with a pair of snowshoes that will help you get off the beaten path to find panoramic vistas.
 And if you’re feeling the need for speed, but don’t want to ski, you can always take an exciting snowmobile tour.

 Have more questions about winter activities around Reno and Lake Tahoe in the winter?
 Look no further.

 Yes, Lake Tahoe is absolutely worth visiting in the winter, and every other season, if we’re being honest!
-From its breathtaking views to plenty of options for winter activities, Lake Tahoe is a must-visit destination for adventure lovers, outdoor enthusiasts, families and even those who just want to chill in front of a roaring fireplace with a piping hot cup of cider.
+From its breathtaking, panoramic views to plenty of options for winter activities, Lake Tahoe is a must-visit destination for adventure lovers, outdoor enthusiasts, families and even those who just want to chill in front of a roaring fireplace with a piping hot cup of cider.